-Each application for a certificate of lawful use or development is given a unique reference number by the planning authority.
+Each good neighbour agreement application is given a unique reference number by the planning authority.
 This will feature on correspondence from the authority and on the decision notice.
 The Appeals Regulations require that the reference number must be supplied with your appeal.